XHNB-FM

-XHNB-FM is a radio station on 95.3 FM in San Luis Potosí, San Luis Potosí.
-It is owned by Grupo ACIR and carries its Amor romantic format.
+XHNB-FM is a radio station on 95.3 FM in San Luis Potosí, San Luis Potosí, Mexico.
+It is owned by Grupo ACIR, operated by Cadena RASA and carries its Pop in Spanish format.

 History

 XHNB received its concession on January 11, 1979.
 It was owned by Carlos de la Peña y Quintero but has always been part of ACIR.

+Amor ran on XHNB until May 12, 2026, when Grupo ACIR dropped its formats from the cluster it ran in the market.